Lipen/formal-methods-course/lec-computation.typ

   $ "REGULAR"_"TM" = { angle.l M angle.r | cal(L)(M) "is regular" } $
 ]

+This language is neither recognizable nor co-recognizable.
+See theorems below.

-_No computer program can determine whether a given Turing machine accepts a regular language._
+- _No computer program can confirm that a given Turing machine has a regular language._
+- _No computer program can confirm that a given Turing machine has a non-regular language._
+- _This problem is beyond the limits of what computers can ever do._

+== REGULAR is not Recognizable

 #theorem[
   $"REGULAR"_"TM" notin "RE"$.